hatf0/b.0xcc.pw/content/posts/virtual-virtual-classes/_index.md

 [`polyhook`](https://github.com/stevemk14ebr/PolyHook_2_0) is a "x86/x64 C++ Hooking Library" which easily allows us to intercept function calls.

-We use this library to hook `AbstractClassRep::initalize` so we can register our class rep as early as possible, but not *too early*.
+We use this library to hook `AbstractClassRep::initialize` so we can register our class rep as early as possible, but not *too early*.

 How do we do this?
 The library inserts a "trampoline", and effectively detours the function call, giving us control before any other code can run.
 ```cpp